MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/spring-apps/security.md

 #### Data controls

-Network and identity controls restrict access to the application, but the data itself needs to be protected.
-Encryption ensures data integrity and is a key security capability that must applied to mitigate threats.
+Network and identity controls restrict access to the application, but the data needs to be protected.
+Encryption ensures data integrity and is a key security capability that must be applied to mitigate threats.

 ##### Data in transit

 Transferred data is susceptible to out-of-band attacks, such as traffic capture.
 Use encryption to make sure attackers can't easily read or modify that data.
 Azure provides encryption for data in transit between Azure data centers.

 Azure Spring Apps supports encryption with Transport Layer Security (TLS) v1.2 or greater.
 TLS provides secure communications through identity and trust, and encrypts communications of all types.
 You can use any type of TLS certificate.
-For example, certificates that are issued by a certificate authority, extended validation certificates, wildcard certificates with support for any number of subdomains, or self-signed certificates for dev and testing environments.
+For example, certificates issued by a certificate authority, extended validation certificates, wildcard certificates with support for any number of subdomains, or self-signed certificates for dev and testing environments.

 Encryption is critical for traffic on external and public networks.
 All public endpoints must use HTTPS for inbound traffic by default.
 Management calls to configure Azure Spring Apps service through Azure Resource Manager API calls must be over HTTPS.